bitbauer/katacoda-scenarios/ansible-get-started/intro.md

-In this scenario you'll learn how to setup a Webserver using Ansible.
+In this scenario you'll learn how to start with Ansible.